deeppavlov/DeepPavlov/docs/devguides/contribution_guide.rst

 How to contribute:

 #.
 Don't start the coding first.
-You should **post an**
-   `issue <https://github.com/deepmipt/DeepPavlov/issues>`_ or indicate your intent in an existing one to discuss the features you want to implement.
+   You should do a quick search over `existing issues <https://github.com/deepmipt/DeepPavlov/issues?q=is%3Aissue>`_ for the project to see if your suggestion was already discussed or even resolved.
+   If your issue doesn't already exist, please create a new one and state what exactly you would like to implement or fix.
    You may proceed with coding once someone on our team accepts your offer.

 #. `Fork <https://guides.github.com/activities/forking/>`_ the